partio-scout/pof-backend-v2/README.md

 ---

+## Indexing content to Algolia

+Content is indexed to Algolia search engine by using hook `strapi-hook-algolia`.
+Indexable content types are specified by setting up indexing in their lifecycle events, in file `api/<content type>/models/<content type>.js`.
+With these configurations content is indexed automatically when needed.

+Content can also be indexed in bulk with created plugin `search-indexer`, which is described [here](./plugins/search-indexer/README.md).

+---

 ## Notes

 Since Strapi is missing `Sámi` locales (for now), they are added via a patch file `patches/strapi-plugin-i18n+3.6.1.patch`, which is automatically run after `yarn install` and such.